yotam4h/wedding_seating/README.md

 # Wedding Seating Planner

 Plan stress-free receptions by automatically arranging guests into balanced tables while respecting VIPs, friendships, and conflicts.
-This lightweight library provides seating optimization, data import/export helpers, and quick visualizations so you can iterate on layouts with confidence.
+This lightweight library provides seating optimization and data import/export helpers so you can iterate on layouts with confidence.

 ## Features

 - **Smart assignment** – group families, seat VIPs first, and iteratively swap guests to improve satisfaction.
 - **Conflict awareness** – honor `avoid` relationships and encourage friends or shared groups to sit together.
-- **One-stop workflow** – import guests from CSV, optimize a layout, visualize it, and export the final plan to CSV or PDF.
+- **One-stop workflow** – import guests from CSV, optimize a layout, and export the final plan to CSV or PDF.
-- **Matplotlib visual outputs** – spot imbalances at a glance with an automatic seating chart plot.

 ## Installation